 Nine Feng Shui Life Areas

-one you cannot wait to exit, exit, exit
+One you cannot wait to exit, exit, run,

 to get cozy and put your feet up.

-will make greater sense when you use it.
+will make greater sense once you begin to

 The Bagua is an energy map